 If you’ve ever been to a July 4th celebration, you’ve seen the different bangs and pops of fireworks as they light up the night sky.
-But, if you’re a giant nerd, like myself, you want to get all up in those fireworks and see how they do it.
+But, if you’re a giant nerd, you want to get all up in those fireworks and see how they do it.
 Unsurprisingly, some of the chemicals used to produce such vibrant colors are also used for medicine, seasoning your food and hardening steel.
 But, it’s when these chemicals are pushed to the outer limits of their potential that the cool stuff happens.
 So let’s delve into some sweet science.

 According to science, a mixture of strontium salts, lithium salts and lithium carbonate produces the red we see during a fireworks show.
 But, switching lithium carbonate with strontium carbonate produces the brightest reds.

 Lithium carbonate is used to treat mania, which is a high level of bi-polar disorder, ALS and to dissolve stones in the bladder.
 You can also find it in lithium-ion batteries.